Mentorship

 PhD

-My group broadly works in the fields of digital humanities, cultural analytics, and critical data studies/AI, with a focus on contemporary books and publishing, public libraries, cultural heritage, and social media.
+My group broadly works in the fields of digital humanities, cultural analytics, and critical data studies/critical AI, with a focus on contemporary books and publishing, public libraries, cultural heritage, and social media.

 Other Mentorship